Parse nested data

 looks like a list of key-value pairs.

-Let’s start by taking the content
+handy.
+Let’s take apart the content

 { facility: null, severity: null, timestamp: 2023-06-09T05:51:36.433Z, hostname: "mrs", app_name: "www", process_id: "929", content: { id: "I103", ts: 1703182696, action: "request", params: "baddr=194.1.1.1 bport=58630 c_ctype=image/png caddr=194.1.1.1 cin=860 cout=898 cport=58630 duration=0.00 forwarded_for='192.1.1.1, 191.1.1.1' laddr=127.128.11.145 lport=1 method=GET paddr=172.0.0.1 pport=80 proto=6 relay_name=wwwserver response_code=200 rnum=6489895 s_ctype=image/png saddr=172.0.0.1 sin=898 sout=819 sport=80 status=OK url=http://test.de/images/icons/144x144.png", },}